oroinc/documentation/management_console/getting_started/user_menu/my_emails.rst

 * View all available emails
 * Filter emails
-* Compose a new email
+* Compose a new email from scratch or using a template and send it
-* Synchronize Emails
+* Synchronize emails with your email server (e.g., save drafts)
 * Mark one or selected emails as unread

 Save Table Views